It’s Time To Start Talking About Suicide

 This number increases significantly if the child or adult has been assaulted or harassed.
 Even more so if their family or community rejects them.

-National Suicide Prevention Lifeline: 1-800-273-8255, toll free, open 24 hours everyday.
+National Suicide Prevention Lifeline: 1-800-273-8255, toll-free, open 24 hours everyday.

-The Trevor Project (LGBTQ): 1-866-488-7386, toll free, open 24 hours everyday.
+The Trevor Project (LGBTQ): 1-866-488-7386, toll-free, open 24 hours every day.

-Call the police or 911 if you are really worried that someone you know or love is going to hurt themselves.
+Call the police or 911 if you are worried that someone you know or love is going to hurt themselves.
 Don’t worry about appearing “overly dramatic.”
 Remember – always better safe than sorry.

-Suicide can be hard to talk about no matter how much you know and it can be confusing and scary.
-Learn more about how to talk to your children about suicide, the stigma against mental health disorders and coping with depression and anxiety.
+Suicide can be hard to talk about, no matter how much you know, and it can be confusing and scary.
+Learn more about how to talk to your children about suicide, the stigma against mental health disorders, and coping with depression and anxiety.